will-bell/navitools/README.md

 pip install .
 ```

-If you wish to test you installation and run examples, then also clone this repository. `pytest` is used for running the unit tests, and `matplotlib` is currently used to plot the results in the examples.
+If you wish to test your installation and run examples, then also clone this repository. `pytest` is used for running the unit tests, and `matplotlib` is currently used to plot the results in the examples.
 As with any Python project, the use of virtual environments is strongly recommended.

 ```
 git clone https://github.com/will-bell/navitools.git